ispysoftware/AgentDVR-Plugins/Listen/README.md

 This plugin raises 2 events.
 One called "Sound Detected" and one called "Sound Recognized".
 To use this, edit the microphone and select the Actions tab.
 Under **If** choose "Listen: Sound Recognized".
 Under **Then** select "Show Message".
 Under **Message** enter {MSG}.
 Click OK.
 When the plugin recognises a sound you selected in the configuration that is above the confidence level you chose it will display the sound type in the Agent UI at the top left.

+The Sound detected event is raised whenever the plugin recognizes a sound above your confidence threshold but it isn't in the **Listen For** list.

 General notes on creating plugins:

 https://www.ispyconnect.com/userguide-agent-plugins.aspx